Top Gear challenges: Road works in 24 hours

 The presenters decided to speed up the road works on the D5481 near Bidford in Warwickshire.
 According to the County Council, it would take an entire week, but the Top Gear team achieved it in just one day (although they did have 32 men working with them).
 According to the film, Clarkson prevented them from having meal breaks and instead fed them on the berries growing on the bushes by the side of the road.
 For tea, Hammond provided fish and chips for all.
 The team worked through the entire day and night to get the job done.
 Jeremy decided to motivate the men by putting on Margaret Thatcher speeches on a loudspeaker and saying "The sooner you're done, the sooner I'll turn her off."
-May took away the loudspeaker and had a road-roller crush it.
+May took away Jeremy's megaphone (that he also used) and had a road-roller crush it.